Headaches from Neck Pain Specialists Eugene

 About Headaches from Neck Pain

 Cervicogenic headaches are headaches driven by the neck, often paired with stiffness and upper back tension.
-Physical therapy addresses the mechanical driver with targeted mobility work and strength for the deep neck and shoulder blade muscles.
-The goal is fewer headaches and better tolerance for screens, driving, and training.
+Physical therapy uses targeted mobility and deep neck and shoulder blade strengthening to reduce headaches and improve daily tolerance.

 Expected Recovery Window